tendermint/tendermint/docs/rfc/rfc-004-e2e-framework.rst

 Presently the e2e suite contains a single workload generation pattern, which exists simply to ensure that the test networks have some work during their runs.
-However, the shape and volume of the work is very consistent and is very gentle to ensure that all
+However, the shape and volume of the work is very consistent and is very gentle to help ensure test reliability.

 We should avoid implementing a complex workload generation framework, but being able to have a few different workload shapes available for test